 - 12 Moons (3 around Crusader, 4 around Hurston, 2 around ArcCorp and 3 around Microtech)

 - Many caves to explore

 - 1 Planetoid (Delamar with Levski Landing Zone)

 - Many ground outposts

 - First Person Mining

 The simulator pod in the universe allows you to access simulation games in Electronic Access.
 The first person shooter is called Star Marine and the flight simulator is called Arena Commander.

 Star Marine allows players to shoot it out in maps that have both gravity and non gravity combat.
 Arena Commander allows players to test the flight mechanics of their ships both peacefully and in combat.
 Credits can be earned in the simulator called REC (Rental Equipment Credits) and they can be used to purchase ships and items to test them out.
 This is a great way for players to practice their skills and research items or ships they are interested in without risking their Persistent Universe account.

-If you’re thinking of starting an account it’s important to note that credits in Star Citizen are used to purchase items and pay in game fees.
+If you are thinking of starting an account it is important to note that credits in Star Citizen are used to purchase items and pay in game fees.
 A starter Aurora or Mustang Package only comes with 1000 UEC and by using a referral code BEFORE you purchase the game you will be able to receive an extra 5000 UEC.
 This can mean the difference between starting off with 1000 UEC or 6000 UEC (1000 + 5000 referral bonus) - a 600% increase.
 By using a referral code you will be able to start with up to 6x more UEC than someone who purchased the same game package without using the referral code.
-If you’re interested in buying Star Citizen please visit our referral code page.
+If you’re interested in buying Star Citizen please visit the referral code page.